 Using the data from various secondary sources, the paper discusses the compositions of different types of direct tax revenues of the government of Bangladesh.
 Direct tax, which is imposed on the income, and profit of individuals and enterprises, reached Tk.
 1 trillion in 2021-22, increasing from just TK.
 4 billion in 2001-02.
 It is important to note that the direct tax to GDP ratio in Bangladesh is among the lowest of its international peers.
 The share of direct tax declined considerably to 2.3 per cent of GDP in 2019-20 before increasing to 2.6 per cent in 2021-22.
 The comparable figures are 6.6 per cent in Bhutan, 12 per cent in China, 9.2 per cent in Hong Kong, 5.5 per cent in India, 4.8 per cent in Indonesia, 4 per cent in the Maldives, and 5.3 per cent in Vietnam.
-The smaller share of direct tax revenue almost certainly contributes to the rising income inequality in the country.
-This is because direct taxation tends to be more progressive than indirect taxation, and because the low direct tax-to-GDP ratio limits government's ability to invest in social and economic development spending, which tends to benefit lower income people.
+The smaller share of direct tax to-GDP ratio tends to be more progressive than indirect taxation, and because the low direct tax-to-GDP ratio limits government's ability to invest in social and economic development spending, which tends to benefit lower income people.